Inedo/inedo-docs/ProGet/advanced/feed-replication.md

  - pushes or deletes to feeds in Tokyo, Miami, and Berlin will *not* be propagated to New York (or by extension Los Angeles)
  - specific packages deleted in New York would be deleted in Tokyo, Miami, and Berlin if the package type, name, and versions match, regardless if they were originally uploaded in Tokyo, Miami, or Berlin

- Please note: this configuration requires 5 ProGet Enterprise licenses for the represented production environments.
+{.attention .best-practice} Note that this configuration requires 5 ProGet Enterprise licenses for the represented production environments.
 Testing instances would require additional licensing.
-To learn more about the benefits of High Availability Test Environments, read [this article](https://blog.inedo.com/proget-free-to-proget-enterprise).
+To learn more about the benefits of High Availability Test Environments, see our [ProGet Free to ProGet Enterprise blog article](https://blog.inedo.com/proget-free-to-proget-enterprise).

 ## Best-Practices {#best-practices data-title="Best Practices" }